lambo10/PosBlockchain/README.md

 Getting Started

 1. Initialize a New Node
-    To start a new node, create an index.js file (if you haven't already) and use the following code snippet:
+    To start a new node, create an index.js file (if you haven't already) and use the following

-    code
+    code snippet:

     import PoSBlockchain from './pos_blockchain.js';
     import fs from 'fs/promises';
     async function main() {